CumulusNetworks/docs/content/cumulus-linux-516/Monitoring-and-Troubleshooting/gNMI Streaming.md

 {{%notice infonopad%}}
 When you issue a switch reboot with the gNOI system `reboot` RPC or the `activate` RPC without the `--no-reboot` option, the switch reboots immediately; no confirmation is required.
 {{%/notice%}}

-### Considerations

-Cumulus Linux processes gNMI subscription requests one at a time.
-Concurrent requests receive a gRPC status CANCELLED with the message `System is busy.
-Please retry in a bit`.

 ## gNMI with NetQ